Comment on page

 Similar to email, direct mail campaigns can measure direct attribution by creating a customized call-to-action CTA that's unique to the end-recipient of the mail piece.
 This can be a URL, coupon code, phone number, or QR code.
 Ideally, each CTA should be as dynamically generated and unique as possible, and can be tracked individually if it is followed.
 If not down to the individual level, creating unique CTAs for each campaign (or cohorts within it) would allow a better understanding of how specific campaigns or cohorts are driving better conversions.

-These webhooks and ensuing downstream triggers can indirectly impact the broader success or conversion of your mail piece, along with the overall campaign involving the direct mail touch.
+These webhooks and ensuing downstream triggers can indirectly impact your mail piece's broader success or conversion, along with the overall campaign involving the direct mail touch.

 Metadata can be used to identify, locate, and "tag" mail pieces or particular campaigns.
 While metadata is not directly responsible for attribution, appropriately tagging mail pieces is a critical step in measuring attribution at a more granular level.